open-mmlab/mmaction2/configs/recognition/swin/README.md

 1. The **gpus** indicates the number of gpus we used to get the checkpoint.
 If you want to use a different number of gpus or videos per gpu, the best way is to set `--auto-scale-lr` when calling `tools/train.py`, this parameter will auto-scale the learning rate according to the actual batch size and the original batch size.
 2. The values in columns named after "reference" are the results got by testing on our dataset, using the checkpoints provided by the author with same model settings. `*` means that the numbers are copied from the paper.
 3. The validation set of Kinetics400 we used consists of 19796 videos.
 These videos are available at [Kinetics400-Validation](https://mycuhk-my.sharepoint.com/:u:/g/personal/1155136485_link_cuhk_edu_hk/EbXw2WX94J1Hunyt3MWNDJUBz-nHvQYhO9pvKqm6g39PMA?e=a9QldB).
 The corresponding [data list](https://download.openmmlab.com/mmaction/dataset/k400_val/kinetics_val_list.txt) (each line is of the format 'video_id, num_frames, label_index') and the [label map](https://download.openmmlab.com/mmaction/dataset/k400_val/kinetics_class2ind.txt) are also available.
+4. Pre-trained image models can be downloaded from [Swin Transformer for ImageNet Classification](https://github.com/microsoft/Swin-Transformer#main-results-on-imagenet-with-pretrained-models).

 For more details on data preparation, you can refer to [preparing_kinetics](/tools/data/kinetics/README.md).